beckn/BPP-Boilerplate-SDK/README.md

 The project utilizes Turbo Repo to manage multiple monorepos

 ### BPP SDK
-The BPP SDK includes a set of utilities and libraries to generate and build beckn enabled bpp applications.
+The BPP SDK includes a set of utilities and libraries to generate and build beckn-enabled bpp applications.
 Technology Stack: **Node.JS, Express.JS, Typescript, Open API 3.0, Rollup**

 ### BPP Server